 As part of that 24/7 monitoring, when users are not on the move the device will now measure heart-rate variability which it uses to calculate and measure stress levels.
 To make you worry-free, you will get relaxing mindfulness experiences through deep-breathing sessions.
 A longer timeline of stress levels is accessible on the smartphone app.

 Garmin has started integrating this technology in its other fitness trackers and some sports watches.
-It has made its way into its smallest fitness band yet, the Vivosport.
+It has made its way into its smallest fitness band yet, the Vivosport and Vivoactive 3.
 The high-end Fenix 5 and Forerunner 935 smartwatches will also help keep you calm.

 Embrace provides activity monitoring, sleep monitoring, stress management and seizure monitoring.

 The device features some original sensors which set it apart from the crowd.
-This includes accelerometors, gyroscope, temperature monitor and electrodermal activity sensor (sweat induced moisture sensor).
-The combination of these sensors allows the tracker to detect spikes in any activity, showing when a user is anxious, depressed, stressed or about to have an epileptic seizure.
+This includes an accelerometer, gyroscope, temperature monitor and electrodermal activity sensor (sweat induced moisture sensor).
+The combination of these allows the unit to detect spikes in any activity, showing when a user is anxious, depressed, stressed or about to have an epileptic seizure.

 Sympathetic activation increases when you experience excitement or stress whether physical, emotional, or cognitive.
 It increases also with stressors – whether physical, emotional, or cognitive.
 The wearable measures increases in sympathetic activation by monitoring subtle electrical changes across the surface of the skin.